gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

 <br>
 <br>

-##### Once the data is dowloaded to the projects "Data"  directory, it is ready to be imported into the R as a data frame.
-Once importation, the data frame is observed for internal structure details and beginning and ending rows, to determine what actions should be taken when tidying the data.
+##### Once the data was dowloaded to the project's "Data"  directory, it became ready to be imported into the R as a data frame.
+Once imported the data frame was observed for internal structure details and the beginning and ending of rows, to determine what actions should be taken when tidying the data.
 <br>

-* **Gross Domestic Product is loaded into R**
+* **Gross Domestic Product was loaded into R**
-    + The csv file is loaded into **Rawgdp** data frame
+    + The csv file was loaded into **Rawgdp** data frame
-        + the data frame is reviewed by using R commands such as: head, tail and str
+        + The data frame was reviewed by using R commands such as: head, tail and str
-    + The **Rawgdp** is then loaded into **GDP** data frame to begin the tidying process
+    + The **Rawgdp** was then loaded into **GDP** data frame to begin the tidying process
     + **Tidying process**
-        + We modified the **GDP** data frame as follows:
+        + The **GDP** data frame was modified as follows:
-            + V[n] column headers are removed
+            + V[n] column headers were removed
-            + Unwanted space between column header and data is removed
+            + Unwanted space between column header and data was removed
-            + Empty columns with no data are removed
+            + Empty columns with no data were removed
-            + column names are renamed to lower case
+            + Column names were renamed to lower case
             + "us dollars)" column name is renamed to us.dollars
-            + ISO3.CountryCode are generated for each row and stored in iso3.countrycode
+            + ISO3.CountryCode were generated for each row and stored in iso3.countrycode
                 + using countrycode package
-            + "Kosovo", "Channel Islands" and "Sodom and Principe" iso3 country codes are added to the data set
+            + "Kosovo", "Channel Islands" and "Sodom and Principe" iso3 country codes were added to the data set
-            + The us.dollars column is converted into numeric, removing "," from the dollars and "NA" rows are converted to "0"
+            + The us.dollars column was converted into numeric, removing "," from the dollars and "NA" rows are converted to "0"
-            + Rows that are not related to any countries are moved to another data frame **GDPNoCountryCode**
+            + Rows that are not related to any countries were moved to another data frame **GDPNoCountryCode**
-                + these data sets are also removed from **GDP** data frame
+                + These data sets were also removed from **GDP** data frame
             + The final rows for each data frame are as follows:
                 + Raw GDP file : 331 rows
                 + GDP data with NA : 112 rows
                 + Tidy GDP data : 214 rows
-    + Tidy data is then written to **"GDP_Final.csv"** file, to facilitate analysis.
+    + Tidy data was then written to **"GDP_Final.csv"** file to facilitate analysis.